Law To Protect Patients Against Surprise Medical Bills In Texas Proves Hard To Enact

 "It was designed to be something that was seldom used, but we are not going to let it become a pathway to avoid the law," Oliverson says.
 "And if it gets abused, we will come back in 2021 and get rid of it."

 Hancock says it is fairly unusual for bills to go through a rule-making process this bumpy.
-He said he thinks this is happening because the stakes for this process are high for many entities who may have been relying on surprise billing as a source of income.
+He said he thinks this is happening because the stakes for this process are high for many entities that may have been relying on surprise billing as a source of income.

 Pogue says this situation is particularly disheartening because it was a bipartisan effort in Texas, a rare phenomenon.